-Peter was born in Teaneck, NJ in 1955.
+Peter was born in Teaneck, NJ.
 He studied at Pratt Institute and the Art Students League of New York.
-Previously, he worked as a professional illustrator where he collaborated on thousands of projects.
+Previously, he worked as a professional illustrator collaborating on thousands of projects.
 He has been on the faculty at Pratt Institute, Syracuse University and presently teaches at the School of Visual Arts in New York City.
 Peter has given numerous guest lectures and workshops on painting.
 His work is represented in prestigious galleries across the country.
 Peter lives and works along the Delaware River in northeastern Pennsylvania.

 I am interested in making the simple profound, always searching for that universal moment in the world around us.
 I draw inspiration for my landscape paintings from many places, but most of it comes from the fields and meadows near my home in rural Pennsylvania along the Delaware River.
 I used to think that I had to travel far to find interesting motifs, but now I just walk out my door and it's all there.